Multiplicative strategies: blended learning

 - Day 2: Participants consider the significance of mathematical vocabulary to support student understanding of multiplicative thinking and develop an understanding of the role of talk and effective questioning through examination of a repertoire of talk routines for formative assessment and programming.

-See MyPL for current details.
+See MyPL for available dates and times.